corelaun/Autoruns/README.md

 * **Focus on what matters:** start by hiding operating system entries to reduce noise and make third-party autostarts easier to review.
 * **Verify what you’re changing:** prioritize entries with clear publisher information and recognizable file paths.
 Treat **unsigned**, **unknown**, or **oddly located** files (for example, in temporary or user-writable folders) as higher risk and investigate before disabling.
 * **Create a restore path:** before major cleanup, create a **System Restore point** or a full backup, especially on production machines.
-Performance and stability tip: disabling non-essential updaters, toolbars, and outdated helper modules may improve startup speed and lower background system load.
-Be careful not to disable security tools, drivers, or critical system services unless you clearly understand their purpose.

-If you want, I can also include an additional section such as “Common use cases” (for example: cleaning up startup entries, checking for malware persistence, or diagnosing boot problems), written in the same style.